-Cis, cisgender and cissexual are academic terms for people who identify as the same gender as which they were born .
+Cis, cisgender and cissexual are academic terms for people who identify as the same gender they were born as.
 It comes from the Latin prefix cis-, which means “on this side of”.
 It’s used here because in Latin it’s the opposite of trans-, which means “on the other side of”.
 It’s the new trendy scholarly term for “people who are not transgender”.

 “Straight people view gays as broken straight people, instead of realizing that we have our own culture,” Anna Conda says.
 Many of us straight people like to think of ourselves as big friends and advocates of the gay community.
 But if we’re going to be friends of the gay community, we have to defer to their perspectives on which words are and are not cool to use—not our own perspectives.

 Though technically, you can still use the term “Trannyshack” as a proper noun to describe a particular nightclub for about three more weeks.
 The name change to “T-Shack” does not become official until the T-Shack Seattle Pride Edition on June 27 at Unicorn in Seattle.